debanjansen48/AnuPrav-ha/README.md

 # AnuPravha
-AnuPravāha  is a  self-contained Linux binary executable (~4,100 lines) that automates the entire AMBER MD workflow from raw input files to publication-ready figures.
+AnuPravāha  is a  self-contained Linux binary executable tool.
+This tool automates the entire AMBER MD workflow from raw input files to publication-ready figures.

 Download all files from 001 to 010.Place them intu a single diractory/folder. click upon 001 and extract.
 We used winrar for the extraction.